 Rather than losing all the tax benefits of your retirement plan, you might consider moving your funds into an Individual Retirement Account (IRA) instead.
 Contributions to an IRA are allowed to grow tax-free or tax-deferred until you reach retirement.
 Here are some important things to know about maintaining your tax benefits when shifting your money between accounts.

-If you withdraw your investment from your company retirement plan early (that is, before age 59 ½), the transaction will be treated like a distribution.
-Not only will you owe tax on the amount you take out, you would also be charged a penalty for early withdrawal.
-But, by rolling those funds into an IRA, you can avoid those liabilities and your money can continue to grow tax-deferred until you choose to withdraw it.
+If you withdraw your investment from your company retirement plan early (that is, before age 59 and ½), the transaction will be treated like a distribution.
+Not only will you owe tax on the amount you take out, but you would also be charged a penalty for early withdrawal.
+But, rolling those funds into an IRA can help you avoid those liabilities, and your money can continue to grow tax-deferred until you choose to withdraw it.

 There are a couple of ways to open a rollover IRA.
 The first is by direct transfer.
 With this method, your employer sends a check payable to the financial institution that manages your IRA.
 Because you never actually take possession of the money, it is not treated like a distribution for tax purposes.